 Guinea pigs are small and sensitive animals.
 When they can attract diseases, it is very hard to tell if they are sick or not.
 This means you need to be very careful around your pet.

-One of the things you need to know is: Can guinea pigs catch human colds?
-It depends on the types of disease.
+Can guinea pigs catch human colds or any other human disease?
+Guinea pigs can catch some human diseases.
 Viral infections will not pass from human to animal because they are specific to our biology.
 However, guinea pigs can catch upper respiratory infections or any other bacterial conditions from interactions with sick humans.
-We can easily fight these off with our immune systems and a round of antibiotics.
-Guinea pigs have more delicate respiratory systems, so these can be fatal without treatment by a veterinarian.

-Owners of guinea pigs have a close bond with their pets.
 Guinea pigs love affection, and they enjoy cuddle sessions with their humans.
 However, if you are sick, you should avoid this contact with your pet.
-Germs from your disease can infect your guinea pig, and it can make them seriously ill.
 Knowing how your cold or infection can spread to your pet and understanding the symptoms of disease in your guinea pig can help you protect the health of your pet.
+Read to learn more.

-There are several conditions that your pet can catch from you.
-Zoonotic diseases include parasites, some viruses, bacteria, and fungi.
-The three main diseases you can pass to your guinea pig are the bacterial infections, influenza, and ringworm.
+Zoonotic diseases include parasites, viruses, bacteria, and fungi.
+The three main diseases you can pass to your guinea pig are bacterial infections, influenza, and ringworm.

 There is no cure for the common cold, but most colds are viral infections.
 However, in some cases, a bacterium can be the source of your disease.
 If you are prone to catching colds, you should take steps to prevent spreading it to others in your household, including your animals.
 Our larger respiratory systems and stronger immune systems are more capable of recovering from these diseases.